UnlockGPU/UnlockGPU/index-revised.md

 ## Why hasn't AMD broken the CUDA monopoly?

-**It's not the hardware.** The [MI300X competes with NVIDIA's H100](https://semianalysis.com/2025/05/23/amd-vs-nvidia-inference-benchmark-who-wins-performance-cost-per-million-tokens/) on AI benchmarks.
-AMD has powered the world's fastest supercomputers, including [dominating the Top500 rankings](https://www.nextplatform.com/2024/11/18/amd-now-has-more-compute-on-the-top500-than-nvidia/) with systems like El Capitan and Frontier.
+**It's not the hardware.** The MI300X was designed to compete directly with NVIDIA's H100 in AI workloads.
+AMD has powered the world's fastest supercomputers, including [systems like El Capitan and Frontier](https://www.top500.org/lists/top500/2024/11/) achieving exascale performance.

 **The problem is software credibility.** Years of broken promises and unstable releases have destroyed developer trust, leaving NVIDIA with [massive market dominance](https://www.cnbc.com/2024/10/14/nvidia-shares-hit-a-record-as-chipmaker-market-cap-tops-3point4-trillion.html) despite having competitive alternatives.